anthony-aylward/ucsd-bisb-unofficial/README.md

 * Modernize layout/styling
 * Provide an explanation / tutorial for the Whisper app.
-* Remove clutter above the fold on the front page, replace it with a call to action.

 # ucsd-bisb-unofficial
 The unofficial information hub for students in the Bioinformatics and Systems Biology graduate program at UCSD.
 If you have any questions about it, contact Tony (aaylward@eng.ucsd.edu).